About the Campus

-The Alumni House: Formerly president’s residence, the Alumni House has been renovated by the MGCCC Alumni Association and Foundation for college Archives.
+The Alumni House (formerly president’s residence) has been renovated by the MGCCC Alumni Association and Foundation for college Archives.

-Andrews Hall: a two-story brick residence hall constructed for women students in 1979.
+Andrews Hall is a two-story brick residence hall constructed for women students in 1979.
 This residence hall will accommodate 198 and was refurbished in 2008.

-Athletic Performance Facility: constructed in 2011 and houses training equipment for all college athletic teams.
+The Athletic Performance Facility was constructed in 2011 and houses training equipment for all college athletic teams.

-Barry L. Mellinger Student Center: constructed in 1982 with additions made in 1993 and 2006.
+The Barry L. Mellinger Student Center was constructed in 1982 with additions made in 1993 and 2006.
 This building houses the bookstore, wellness center, and a student grill as well as many other student activities.

-Baseball/Softball Complex: constructed in 2009 and provides dressing rooms, locker room areas, coaches’ offices, equipment storage, and indoor batting cages for the baseball and softball athletic teams.
+The Baseball/Softball Complex was constructed in 2009 and provides dressing rooms, locker room areas, coaches’ offices, equipment storage and indoor batting cages for the baseball and softball athletic teams.

-Campus Police Building: constructed in 1955 and houses Campus Police.
+The Campus Police Building was constructed in 1955 and houses Campus Police.

-Community Arts Center: originally constructed in 1941 as a dairy barn and later converted to office space.
+The Community Arts Center was originally constructed in 1941 as a dairy barn and was later converted to office space.
 In 2014 a major renovation was completed that transformed the facility into a studio and gallery for community education and appreciation of the arts.

-Darby Hall: a two-story, brick structure built in 1957.
-Some of the college administrative offices are housed in this building.
+Darby Hall is a two-story, brick structure built in 1957.

-Dees Hall: a split-level, multi-storied building completed in 1968 to house the campus library.
-After the completion of the Willis H. Lott Learning Resources Center in 2011, Dees Hall was renovated and now contains faculty offices, academic classrooms, business offices, the enrollment center, and the campus network infrastructure.
+Dees Hall is a split-level, multi-storied building completed in 1968 to house the campus library.
+After the completion of the Willis H. Lott Learning Resources Center in 2011, Dees Hall was renovated and now contains, faculty offices, academic classrooms, business office, enrollment center, and the campus network infrastructure.

-Denson Hall: a two-story classroom building located on the quadrangle.
-It was built in 1971 and houses the developmental studies and Language Arts departments.
+Denson Hall is a two-story classroom building located on the quadrangle.
+It was built in 1971 and houses the developmental studies and the Language Arts departments.

-The Driving Range Facility: constructed in 2014, this facility is located adjacent to the driving range and contains restroom facilities, meeting/locker room, and office space.
+The Driving Range Facility was constructed in 2014, this facility is located adjacent to the driving range and contains restroom facilities. meeting/locker room, and office space.

-George Hall: a two-story brick residence hall constructed for men students in 2007.
-This residence hall accommodates 80.
+George Hall is a two-story brick residence hall constructed for men students in 2007 and will accommodate 80.

 The Golf Turf Building is the Horticulture and Golf/Recreational Turf Management Technologies Lab and classroom.